NAchref/Devops_Documentation/AWS/README.md

 2. Click "Create bucket."
 3. Enter a unique bucket name and select a region.
 4. Leave other settings as default and click "Create bucket."

+## Step 3: Create Key Pair

+1. Open the EC2 console at [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2).
+2. Click "Key Pairs" under "Network & Security."
+3. Click "Create key pair."
+4. Name your key pair and choose the ".pem" format.
+5. Download the ".pem"

+## Step 4: Create EC2 Instance

+1. In the EC2 console, click "Instances" and then "Launch Instance."
+2. Choose an Amazon Machine Image (AMI) (e.g., Amazon Linux 2 AMI).
+3. Select an instance type (e.g., t2.micro for free tier eligibility).
+4. Configure the instance details and add storage if needed.
+5. Add tags if necessary.
+6. Configure the security group to allow SSH (port 22) and HTTP (port 80) traffic.
+7. Review and launch the instance using the key pair created in Step 3.